 So what effect did the May 26, 2009 decision have on same sex marriage?
 Since Proposition 8 was upheld, California law again reads that “only marriage between a man and a woman is valid or recognized in California.”
 From that date on, even though same sex couples are afforded the same rights and obligations as opposite sex couples if they register as domestic partners, they may not officially “marry.”
 However, the 18,000 same sex marriages that occurred before Proposition 8 passed remain valid and are treated as valid “marriages” in the eyes of the law.

 Same sex couples who were married before Proposition 8 passed, must follow the same procedures as opposite sex couples upon separation or dissolution of their marriage.
 As of 12/1/2005, same sex couples who are not legally “married” but are registered domestic partners who wish to dissolve their domestic partnership, nullify the domestic partnership, or legally separate from their partner, must follow the same procedures, and the partners possess the same rights, protections, and benefits, and are subject to the same responsibilities, obligations, and duties as apply to the dissolution of marriage, nullity of marriage, and legal separation of spouses in a marriage.

 At Mello & Pickering, we can assist same sex couples, as well as opposite sex couples, with the dissolution, legal separation, or nullity of their marriage or domestic partnership.
 We can also help with issues regarding Child Custody/Visitation, Child Support, Paternity, Domestic Violence/Restraining Orders, Prenuptial/Postnuptial Agreements, and Property Valuation and Division.
-Call our office today to schedule a 20 minute phone consultation or meeting with one of our attorneys at (408) 288-7800.
+Call our office today to schedule a free consultation or meeting with one of our attorneys at (408) 288-7800.